Coastal Watershed Conservation in the Context of Climate Change (C6)

 A coastal watershed is a territory delimited by a drainage basin, where a system of rivers converges and flows into the sea.
 Climate change scenarios in Mexico indicate that the coastal watersheds of the Gulf of Mexico and the continental part of the Gulf of California will be severely affected by increased droughts, hurricanes, and floods.

-The C6 project had a successful operation between 2013 and 2018.
-It strengthened the management of ten protected areas (PAs) with returns from heritage resources and promoted community participation, efforts based on collaboration with the Gulf of Mexico Fund (FGM) and FONNOR (Northwestern and Western Fund).
+The C6 project had a successful operation between 2013 and 2018, during which it strengthened the management of ten Protected Areas (PAs) through the strategic use of patrimonial resources.
+It also fostered community participation and promoted collaboration with the Gulf of Mexico Fund (FGM, acronym in Spanish) and FONNOR (Northwestern and Western Fund).
+This partnership enabled the efficient and transparent use of resources, maximizing their impact on the territory.

 The lines of work that guide the actions of C6 are: